blog

 blog-images_drs-patients_608x320_artboard-40_t

-Effects of poor communication patterns between nurses & providers
+Effects of poor communication between nurses & doctors & other providers

 By Nicole Kraut RN

-Poor communication between nurses and providers can occur for a variety of reasons, either intentionally or unintentionally.
+The effects of poor communication in healthcare can occur for a variety of reasons, either intentionally or unintentionally.
 Healthcare can be very unpredictable, complicated, and stressful.
-Patient needs can arise unexpectedly and a patient’s condition can change very rapidly.
-The unpredictability and urgency that occurs when caring for patients can lead to unplanned communication between providers, which leads to a communication breakdown.
+Patient needs can arise unexpectedly, and a patient’s condition can change rapidly.
+This unpredictability and urgency can lead to unplanned communication between providers, contributing to a breakdown in effective communication between nurses and physicians.

-An example of a poor communication pattern that occurs during a stressful situation is when a provider provides as much information as possible, as quickly as possible.
-For example, a patient’s health is rapidly declining.
-The nurse phones the physician and quickly provides as much information as possible, such as vital signs, the patient’s history, medications given, and any events leading up to the patient’s current state.
-While all of this information is important for the provider to know, any lack of organization or logic to what the nurse is saying may cause the provider to lose attention and dismiss the nurse’s concerns.
+An example of a poor communication pattern during a stressful situation is when a provider attempts to deliver as much information as possible, as quickly as possible.
+For instance, when a patient’s health is rapidly declining, the nurse might phone the physician and quickly relay vital signs, the patient’s history, medications given, and any significant events leading up to the patient's current state.
+While all this information is crucial, a lack of organization or logic in the nurse's communication can result in the provider losing attention, contributing to the negative effects of poor communication in healthcare.

-Another poor communication pattern that occurs is when a nurse is hesitant to ensure their concerns are being heard and acted on.
-Unfortunately, a culture of hierarchy and power differential between nurses and physicians still exists in many institutions.
-If a nurse makes a recommendation or brings an issue to the attention of the physician, and their recommendation or concern is dismissed, many nurses many not feel comfortable repeating themselves.
+Another poor communication pattern that arises is when a nurse hesitates to ensure their concerns are heard and acted upon.
+Unfortunately, a culture of hierarchy and power differential often exists in many institutions, affecting communication between nurses and physicians.
+If a nurse makes a recommendation or brings an issue to the physician's attention and their concerns are dismissed, many nurses may feel uncomfortable repeating their concerns.
+This hesitation further exacerbates the effects of poor communication in healthcare.

 About the Author